-Enrich your eComm data set to include item quantity information that can give you insight into high/low volume purchasers, allowing for proper customer segmentation and hyper specific campaign targeting.
+This guide will help you enrich your eComm data set to include item quantity information that can give you insight into high/low volume purchasers, which allows for proper customer segmentation and hyper-specific campaign targeting.

 Step 1: Identify where on your website’s checkout process the item quantity field(s) are located and add Snapshots

-This snapshot will likely be associated with a View Checkout Page event since order item totals are usually listed on the order summary page of a checkout flow.
+The first step is to make sure the item quantity field is captured in Heap.
+If it is not already being autocaptured, you may need to create a Snapshot to capture this info.
+This Snapshot will likely be associated with a View Checkout Page event since order item totals are usually listed on the order summary page of a checkout flow.

-Note, you can also create Snapshots that captures the name of each individual item(s) in addition to the quantity, but for this play we’ll just be focusing on capturing and analyzing the quantity of items purchased.
+You can also create Snapshots that captures the name of each individual item(s) in addition to the quantity, though for this guide, we’ll just be focusing on capturing and analyzing the quantity of items purchased.

-For details on creating your snapshots, you can check out Heap’s Creating & Managing Snapshots documentation.
+For details on creating your snapshots, check out our Snapshots guide.

 Note: Snapshots Are NOT Retroactive

 Unlike Heap’s core autocapture technology, Snapshots are not retroactive.
 That means the Snapshot does not start collecting data until it’s been created.
 We recommend keeping this in mind, and setting up a Snapshot as soon as you know you’d like to start capturing this data.

 Step 2: Identify high quantity and low quantity purchaser benchmarks

 Once you have your item quantity field set up, you can analyze it!